 4. Step: Visualize the geometry optimization

-Append the following section to your input file (does not matter for which structure) and run the simulation again.
+Append the following section to your input file (does not matter for which structure) and run the simulation (it does not matter which one) again.

-&MOTION &PRINT &TRAJECTORY LOG_PRINT_KEY T FORMAT XYZ ADD_LAST NUMERIC &END TRAJECTORY &END PRINT &END MOTION
+&MOTION &PRINT &TRAJECTORY LOG_PRINT_KEY .TRUE.
+FORMAT XYZ ADD_LAST NUMERIC &END TRAJECTORY &END PRINT &END MOTION

 If you check the output XYZ file now (